Geliladawit/A2SV_Internship_Backend/Task7_JWT/task_manager/docs/api_documentation.md

-Okay, here's a draft of the updated api_documentation.md section covering authentication and authorization.
-Remember to adapt this to your specific API design and conventions.

 ## Authentication and Authorization

 This API uses JSON Web Tokens (JWT) for authentication and authorization.
 This ensures that only authorized users can access protected resources.